acurtis166/SPNKr/README.md

     - `aiohttp` for making asyncronous HTTP requests
     - `aiolimiter` for limiting requests per second
     - `pydantic` for parsing responses into Pydantic models
+    - `bitstring` for unpacking data from binary film files

 ## Contributions